Nodgitur/Dijitrail/README.md

 # Dijitrail

-This is a Team Project full stack college project for a social media styled hiking web application.
+This is a third year Team Project full stack college project for a social media styled hiking web application.

 ## The Work